 ICE continues to target our community members.

-ICE is still holding our friends in custody despite the spread of the coronavirus.
+ICE is still holding our Friends despite the spread of the coronavirus.
+Conditions worsen daily.

 Click to learn more about how to advocate for our Friends' release.